Powered by SchoolDash

 Hempton Lane, Almondsbury BS32 4AJ

 Patchway Community School is a non-selective academy.
-It has about 760 boys and girls aged between 11 and 18.
-In February 2022 the school was rated ‘Requires Improvement’ by Ofsted.
+It has about 920 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in December 2024.

 This school is a member of The Olympus Academy Trust.
 (Other schools in this trust include Bradley Stoke Community School, Abbeywood Community School and Winterbourne Academy.)

-Particular strengths include Representation, Environment and Admissions.
-Relative weaknesses include Disadvantaged pupils and Destinations.
+Particular strengths include Representation, Environment, Admissions and Finances.
+Relative weaknesses include Disadvantaged pupils, Attendance, Attainment and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.